 We can help by filing a motion for bail pending appeal or for revocation of bail pending appeal.
 There are certain technical requirements that must accompany this motion.
 Failure to comply with these rules could lead the court to conclude that the motion was filed merely to delay your incarceration in violation of the law.10

-This is another reason why it is critical to seek representation from a skilled California federal appeals attorney who has an in-depth knowledge about the complex rules that govern federal appeals in California.
+This is another reason why it is critical to seek representation from a skilled California federal appeals attorney who has an in-depth knowledge of the complex rules that govern federal appeals in California.

 Once we have filed your notice of appeal, we must begin compiling the record on appeal.
 The "record on appeal" consists of